y-a-v-a/node-gd/README.md

 ```
 The `test/output` directory contains the resulting images of the test script.
 The tests use, in some cases, a GNU Freefont font, which is licensed under the GNU General Public License v3.

-## Travis CI

-I'm trying to get it built in Travis, but since we're dependent on libgd v2.1.x and Travis CI runs on Ubuntu 12, which has libgd2 v2.0.x, we'll have to wait until they've updated to Ubuntu 14.

 ## Related